Peter-012/Hotdogs-Magic-VR/README.md

  This script provides functionality for the enemy object in the scene.
 It is similar to the player object in that it handles damage and dying for the enemy, alongside adding components.

 #### DuelingScene/Projectile/ProjectileAbstract.cs
 This is a superclass for the player and enemy projectiles within the game.
-It provides base functionality which is common to both the player and enemy projectiles and also serves to pass on hit events to the subclass functions which handle respective functionality for both projectiles.
+It provides base functionality which is common to both the player and enemy projectiles.
+It also serves to pass on hit events to the subclass functions which handle respective functionality for both projectiles.

 #### DuelingScene/Projectile/ProjectilePlayer.cs